Table Of Contents

 • The NAIC represents all 50 states, the District of Columbia and five U.S. territories, working to act in the best interests of insurance consumers.

 • The NAIC provides a complaint index score for insurers.
-It indicates whether a company has an above or below average number of consumer complaints.
+It indicates whether a company has an above- or below-average number of consumer complaints.

 • The NAIC provides lists of the leading insurers by product line to help consumers select the best companies from which to purchase financial products.

-The NAIC represents all 50 states, the District of Columbia and five U.S. territories.
 The NAIC achieves its mission through peer reviews, analytics, market data and collaboration among task forces, working groups and state insurance commissioners.

 NAIC Logo